soft-coded/MPNewRepo/LaTeX Document/Real Deal/report.md

 A few of these limitations can be solved by adopting the following means:

-* Recording via a drone can completely eliminate the *viewing angle problem*, since a drone can be stabilised at exactly 90 degrees to the ground.
+* Recording via a drone can completely eliminate the *viewing angle problem*, since a drone can be stabilized at exactly 90 degrees to the ground.
 Indoors, a camera at the center of the ceiling will work wonders.

 * The *checker* can work in densely populated areas as well if we use RCNN or any classification based algorithm.
 But that will further slow down the *checker* since RCNN is a much slower algorithm than YOLO.